Who can carry out a LOLER inspection?

 The LOLER regulations are there to help avoid potential issues relating safety.
 It covers equipment that has lifting risks, including anything that can raise or lower a load.
 There are 17 LOLER regulations that apply to all lifting equipment used in the workplace.
 The competent person who conducts a LOLER inspection should know what these are and be able to perform a thorough examination to ensure they are met.

 If it is found that your lifting equipment fails a LOLER inspection, you will have to take the piece of equipment out of use and you will be reported to HSE, which could lead to prosecution.
 Failing to conduct LOLER inspections will lead to serious consequences.
 In 2016, GHA Coaches were prosecuted for failing to perform a thorough examination by a competent person.
 This breach resulted in a £90,000 fine.
-The fine reflects a necessary touch stance towards corporate breaches of health and safety legislation, but the true costs are likely to be much higher, not only the financial impact of legal fees and the fine itself.
+The fine reflects a necessary tough stance towards corporate breaches of health and safety legislation, but the true costs are likely to be much higher, not only the financial impact of legal fees and the fine itself.
 Failure to take steps to ensure staff safety will damage the company’s reputation and it shows a lack of care for staff which could affect employee morale and productivity.

 Who is considered a ‘competent person’ to complete LOLER inspections and thorough examinations?